Itsdex47/threatpulse-app/README.md

 **Built with ❤️ for the global nomad community**

 Stay safe.
 Travel smart.
-Use ThreatPulse.
+Use ThreatPulse.# Force deployment refresh